 Anesthesiologists and nurse anesthetists play critical roles in surgery and other invasive procedures.
 Failing to check a patient’s medical records beforehand, delivering too much or too little anesthesia, keeping a patient sedated too long, and failing to closely monitor the patient’s vital signs are all examples of serious or deadly anesthesia errors that could occur in an East Tennessee hospital.

 Also known as physician extender malpractice or mid-level malpractice, mistakes by NPs and PAs can seriously harm a patient’s health.
 Hospitals and/or medical groups are responsible to see that their NPs and PAs are adequately trained and supervised and that quality of care is not hampered by inadequate staffing.

 Help With the Full Range of Hospital Negligence in East Tennessee

-If you believe that you or a family member has been harmed by hospital malpractice in Knoxville or East Tennessee, call Brezina Law, PLLC, at 865-500-3121 for a no-cost consultation.
+If you believe that you or a family member has been harmed by hospital malpractice in Knoxville or East Tennessee, call Atkins Brezina, PLLC, at 865-500-3121 for a no-cost consultation.
 We take cases on a contingency basis and only charge a fee if we are successful on your behalf.